DaveBenham/VenomModules/README.md

 ## MIX 4
 ![Mix 4 module image](./doc/Mix4.png)
-A compact polyphonic audio or CV mixer, attenuator, inverter, amplifier, and/or offset with optional hard or soft (saturation) clipping and/or DC offset removal.
+A compact polyphonic mixer, attenuator, inverter, amplifier, and/or offset suitable for both audio and CV.
+It includes options for hard or soft clipping, as well as DC offset removal.

 ### Level knobs and inputs 1 - 4
 These knobs control the level of each of the input channels before they are summed to create the Mix.
 The exact behavior depends on the setting of the Mode button.